ARC, Books

 Book 918: Prejudice Meets Pride (Meet Your Match #1) – Rachael Anderson

 I am NOT happy with this book.
-I purchased it back in July 2015 and assumed, like many others on Goodreads, that this was a modern retelling of Jane Austen.
+I purchased this back in July 2015 and assumed, like many others on Goodreads, that this was a modern retelling of Jane Austen.

 Like everyone else who read it with this assumption, this can be blamed on us not reading the blurb—nowhere does it say that it’s a retelling.
 HOWEVER, to take such an iconic title from such an iconic work of fiction and repurpose it without even mentioning Austen or her works in what you’re writing is either incredibly naïve/ridiculous or incredibly underhanded and manipulative.